 Prior to the Stryker recall in July 2012, it is estimated that more than 20,000 Rejuvenate and ABG II implants were sold worldwide, although it is not known how many patients received the devices.
 According to court documents, the systems were recalled due to the potential for fretting and corrosion at the modular-neck junction.
 Should this happen, the patient could be at risk for adverse local tissue reactions, pain and swelling.

 Our Arkansas Stryker Hip Attorneys Can Help You Today

 If you or a loved one experienced complications or adverse side effects while fitted with a Stryker hip implant, you may be eligible to recover damages for your condition.
-The Arkansas Stryker hip attorneys at The Johnson Firm understand how devastating and life-altering these injuries can be, and we will provide you with a free case evaluation to help you to determine if you have a valid claim.
+The Arkansas Stryker hip attorneys at Linville Johnson understand how devastating and life-altering these injuries can be, and we will provide you with a free case evaluation to help you to determine if you have a valid claim.
 We will do what we can to ensure that you receive the compensation to which you are entitled so that you may focus on what is most important – recovering.
 Depending on your injuries, you may be entitled to recover damages for lost wages, pain and suffering and medical expenses.
 The time to file a claim is often limited, so contact our Arkansas Stryker hip attorneys today.